-Children thrive because staff provide a clean and well-maintained environment and have established effective systems to monitor the medical needs of individual children.
-Staff follow effective procedures and practices which meet the children's physical, nutritional and health needs.
+Children thrive because staff follow effective procedures and practices which meet the children's physical and nutritional needs.
+Staff follow generally effective procedures to meet children's health needs.
+Staff provide a clean and well-maintained environment and have established effective systems to monitor the medical needs of individual children.
 They provide children with a good level of support and guidance to help them gain and develop an age-appropriate understanding of hygiene and personal care.
+Staff are pro-active in developing children's awareness of their personal care for example, by becoming a member of the 'healthy teeth' settings.

 Children enjoy a range of age-appropriate activities that enable them to explore, test and develop their physical skills.
 Staff have a sound understanding of the 'Birth to three matters' framework and the Curriculum guidance for the foundation stage and a thorough awareness of each child's stage of development.
 Children are supported effectively by staff as they try new experiences, such as sampling a new food at snack time.
-All children have a positive attitude to physical exercise and enjoy opportunities to challenge and extend their physical development, for example, when jumping with the space hoppers, balancing on the low beams or using a good range of tools for craft and construction activities.
+All children have a positive attitude to physical exercise and enjoy opportunities to challenge and extend their physical development.
+For example, when running, digging in the garden or using a range of tools for craft and construction activities.

-Children help themselves to easily accessible drinking water throughout the session and enjoy fresh fruit at snack time.
-Staff effectively monitor children's individual health needs and snacks are planned according to children's dietary requirements.
+Children's individual health needs are monitored effectively by staff and snacks are planned according to children's dietary requirements.
+They help themselves to easily accessible drinking water throughout the session and enjoy fresh fruit at snack time.
 Children are beginning to understand the value of good nutrition as staff use appropriate language, for example, during conversation at snack time.
+Staff also use imaginative techniques to explain the importance of a healthy lifestyle, for example, during a story staff ask children about how they clean their teeth.